Drone carrier: South Korea

 On 12 November 2024, the South Korean Navy conducted a Gray Eagle STOL UAV take-off test aboard the amphibious assault ship ROKS Dokdo to test the ship's ability to carry fixed-wing UAVs.
 The Gray Eagle UAV took off from Dokdo, flew twice close to her port side to perform a "simulated landing procedure", but did not land on the ship.
 The Korean company Hanwha Ocean has presented several concepts for the production of UAV carrier or carriers of other unmanned vehicles in its proposed project called Ghost Commander.

+On 9 June 2021, at the Korean maritime exhibition MADEX, two companies, Daewoo Shipbuilding and Marine Engineering (DSME) and Hyundai Heavy Industries (HHI), exhibited a mock-up of a light aircraft carrier as a new design for CVX-class aircraft carrier.
+However, on 11 May 2025, the South Korean Navy announced revisions to its light aircraft carrier plan and announced that it would carry UAVs instead of F-35B fighters.

+At the exhibition "Seoul ADEX 2025", which was held from October 17 to 24, 2025, Hanwha Ocean unveiled the mockup Ghost Commander II, which attracted attention as the South Korean Navy used the CVX concept as a UAV mothership.
+The company also exhibited a mock-up of the same type of ship at MADEX 2025, and as at that time, the displacement was set at 42,000 tons, which is comparable to the displacement of various CVX proposals.

 United Kingdom

-A Mojave UAV onboard HMS Prince of Wales in November 2023.
+The first prototype of the General Atomics Mojave onboard HMS Prince of Wales in November 2023.

 In 2000s, in the UK the UXV Combatant, which would have been a ship dedicated to UCAVs, was proposed for the Royal Navy.

 The Royal Navy intends to operate fixed-wing drones from its two s to boost their combat mass.
-In trials, it successfully launched and recovered a Qinetiq Banshee Jet 80+, a W Autonomous Systems UAV and a General Atomics Mojave.
+In trials, it successfully launched and recovered a Qinetiq Banshee Jet 80+ target drone, a W Autonomous Systems made UAV and a General Atomics Mojave prototype.
 Under Project Ark Royal, it is considering the installation of catapults and arrestor systems to launch and recover larger drones which are being procured under Project Vixen.
 Royal Navy briefings have used a carrier-based variant of the MQ-28 Ghost Bat as a representative of Vixen, and General Atomics has proposed its Gambit 5.
+It is reported that HMS Prince of Wales’ flight deck would require an overhaul to deploy bigger combat drones.